iceberg12/Udacity_selfDrivingCarP6/README.md

 ![alt text][overview]

-The normal Kalman filter is used for Lidar measurement because its updating function is linear y = z - H*x.
-Extended Kalman filter is used for Radar measurement because its measurement is in polar coordinate, thus
+The normal Kalman filter is used for Lidar measurement because its updating function is linear.
+Extended Kalman filter is used for Radar measurement because its measurement is in polar coordinate, thus Jacobian matrix should be used.
+Logics are within the code implementation.

 ## Implementation